Alphonse Gerard Heppler

 On April 12, 1958, Al married the love of his life and his high school sweetheart, Ethel Bower.

-On October of 1958, Al opened Heppler”s Machine Shop in Perry, OK where he has worked for the past 54 years.
+Shortly thereafter, on October of 1958, Al opened Heppler”s Machine Shop in Perry, OK, where he has worked for the past 54 years.
 For the last 40 years, Al has worked side by side with his son, Tony.
 Tony can count on one hand the number of times that Al has missed a day”s work and Al instilled a fierce work ethic in his children and grandchildren.

-Al enjoyed coaching baseball and softball and also supported Perry 4-H, FFA, and spent many years as a Cub Scout Master.
-Al loved to fish and to be outdoors, but he was never happier then when he was surrounded by his children and grandchildren.
+He enjoyed coaching baseball and softball and also supported Perry 4-H, FFA, and spent many years as a Cub Scout Master.
+He loved to fish and to be outdoors, but he was never happier then when he was surrounded by his children and grandchildren.

-Al was preceded in death by his parents: Nicholas and Susan Heppler, a sister: Susan Johndrow, a brother: Butch Heppler, brother-in-law: Bob Bower, father-in-law: Floyd Bower, niece: Kim Bryce, and nephew: TJ Palmer.
+Preceding him in death were his parents: Nicholas and Susan Heppler, a sister: Susan Johndrow, a brother: Butch Heppler, brother-in-law: Bob Bower, father-in-law: Floyd Bower, niece: Kim Bryce, and nephew: TJ Palmer.

 Al is survived by his wife Ethel Bower Heppler, of the home.
 A daughter: Alphreda “Stinky” Layton and husband Kenny, of Perry.
 A son: Tony “Poncho” Gerard Heppler, of Perry.
 Brother: Bernard Heppler and wife Enid, of Perry.
 Sisters: Catherine McCollum of Cairo, West Virginia, and LaVeda Bryce of Winfield, Kansas.
 Brother-in-law: Robert Johndrow of Ark City, Kansas.
 Sister-in-law Sharon Heppler Grandchildren: Joshua Lee “Worm” Layton and girlfriend Hailey Walton of Tulsa, OK, Carl Jerard (CJ) “Bubba” Layton and girlfriend Marissa Cole of Perry, Leigha Dawn “Snookers” Layton of Perkins, and Katlin Renae “Bear” Layton and boyfriend Earnest Standokes of Perry.
 Great Granddaughters: Emma and Anna.
 Mother in law: Margie Bower,of Perry.
 Sister in law: Betty Dailey and husband Jon, of Perry.
 Brother in law: Jack Bower and wife Evelyn, of Grove, OK.
 His bestfriend and loyal companion: Short the dog.